cycle/docs/relation/embedded.md

 }
 ```

-> Make sure to init your relation to be able to use newly created model.
+> Make sure to init your relation to be able to use a newly created model.

 Read more about embeddings [here](/annotated/embeddings.md).